 Employment Outlook and Salary Info

-Job openings for producers and directors were expected to increase three percent during the 2012-2022 decade, according to the U.S. Bureau of Labor Statistics (BLS).
-The average salary for producers and directors in the radio and television broadcasting industry was $69,330 in 2013, reports the BLS.
+Job openings for producers and directors were expected to increase five percent during the 2018-2028 decade, according to the U.S. Bureau of Labor Statistics (BLS).
+The average salary for producers and directors in the radio and television broadcasting industry was $89,840 in 2018, reports the BLS.

 Increasingly, news producers are required to have a college degree at entry level, along with some experience in the medium in which they will act as producer.
 Education programs for entry-level jobs are normally undergraduate programs.
 Graduate-level education programs may be useful for those who wish to advance their careers and for those who wish to teach.